cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

 Most commonly, Cirrus tasks are declared in `.cirrus.yml` file in YAML format as documented in [*Writing Tasks*](writing-tasks.md) guide.

-YAML, as a language, is great for declaring simple to moderate configurations but sometimes just using a declarative language is not enough.
+YAML, as a language, is great for declaring simple to moderate configurations, but sometimes just using a declarative language is not enough.
 One might need some conditional execution or have an easy way to generate multiple similar tasks.
 Most of the CIs solve this problem by introducing special DSL into the existing YAML.
 In case of Cirrus CI, we have [`only_if` keyword](writing-tasks.md#conditional-task-execution) for conditional execution and [`matrix` modification](writing-tasks.md#matrix-modification) for generating similar tasks.
-These optional are mostly hacks to workaround declarative nature of YAML language where in reality an imperative language looks like a better fit.
+These options are mostly hacks to workaround declarative nature of YAML language where in reality an imperative language looks like a better fit.
 This is why Cirrus CI allows in additional to YAML configure tasks via Starlark.

-Starlark language is a procedural programming language [originated from Bazel build tool](https://docs.bazel.build/versions/master/skylark/language.html) but ideal for embedding within any other system that want to safely allow user-defined logic.
+Starlark language is a procedural programming language [originated from Bazel build tool](https://docs.bazel.build/versions/master/skylark/language.html), but ideal for embedding within any other system that want to safely allow user-defined logic.
 There are a few key differences which made us choose Starlark instead of common alternatives like JavaScript/TypeScript or WebAssembly:

 1. Starlark doesn't require compilation.
-No need to introduce full-blown compile -> deploy process for a few dozen lines of logic.
+No need to introduce full-blown compile and deploy process for a few dozen lines of logic.
 2. Starlark script can be executed instantly on any platform.
-There is Starlark interpreter written in Go which integrates nicely with Cirrus CLI / Cirrus CI infrastructure.
+There is Starlark interpreter written in Go which integrates nicely with Cirrus CLI and Cirrus CI infrastructure.
 3. Starlark has built-in functionality for loading external modules which is ideal for config sharing.
 See [module loading](#module-loading) for details.

 ## Writing Starlark scripts